AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Mathematical_Description.md

 <center><img src="http://static.anychart.com/images/technical_indicators/bbands.png" width="225"></center>

-Look through the [BBands](Bollinger_Bands) article for a detailed tutorial of its creating.
+Look through the [Bollinger Bands](Bollinger_Bands) article for a detailed tutorial of its creating.

-## BBands %B
+## Bollinger Bands %B

 The following formula is to be used for calculating this indicator:

 <center><img src="http://static.anychart.com/images/technical_indicators/bbandsb.png" width="650"></center>

-Look through the [BBands %B](BBands B) article for a detailed tutorial of its creating.
+Look through the [Bollinger Bands %B](Bollinger_Bands_%B) article for a detailed tutorial of its creating.

-## BBands Width
+## Bollinger Bands Width

-The BBands Width indicator is calculated with this formula:
+The Bollinger Bands Width indicator is calculated with this formula:

 <center><img src="http://static.anychart.com/images/technical_indicators/bbandswidth.png" width="650"></center>

-This indicator creating is described in the [BBands Width article](BBands_Width).
+This indicator creating is described in the [Bollinger Bands Width article](Bollinger_Bands_Width).

 Coming soon.